fancyerii/fancyerii.github.io/_posts/2025-09-12-bpe-trainer-5_en.md

 | bpe\_train\_updater\_omp\_v3\_hash | my hash | 12592/11240/12355 | 3184/2939/3215 | 9408/8301/9139 | bucket:4355707 |

 As you can see, using a poor hash function slows down the update speed significantly.
 Therefore, a good hash function is extremely important for `unordered_map` performance.

+## Full Series

+  * [Part 0: Introduction](/2025/09/05/bpe-trainer-0_en/) Introduces the basic BPE training algorithm and related tasks, as well as the development environment.
+  * [Part 1: The Simplest Implementation](/2025/09/07/bpe-trainer-1_en/) The simplest implementation of BPE training.
+  * [Part 2: Optimized Algorithm](/2025/09/08/bpe-trainer-2_en/) Implements incremental updates for pair\_counts.
+  * [Part 3: Parallel Tokenization and Frequency Counting](/2025/09/09/bpe-trainer-3_en/) Uses multiprocessing to implement a multi-process parallel algorithm.
+  * [Part 4: A Failed Parallel Optimization](/2025/09/10/bpe-trainer-4_en/) An attempt to parallelize the max pair calculation using multiple processes.
+  * [Part 5: Implementing the Merge Algorithm in C++](/2025/09/12/bpe-trainer-5_en/) Implements a C++ merge algorithm equivalent to the Python version, and compares two ways of iterating through std::unordered\_map.
+  * [Part 6: Parallelizing the Max Pair Search with OpenMP](/2025/09/15/bpe-trainer-6_en/) Uses OpenMP to find the max pair in pair\_counts in parallel.
+  * [Part 7: Using Flat Hashmap to Replace std::unordered\_map](/2025/09/18/bpe-trainer-7_en/) Uses flat hashmap to replace std::unordered\_map.
+  * [Part 8: Implementing Fine-Grained Updates](/2025/09/19/bpe-trainer-8_en/) Implements a fine-grained update algorithm for pair\_counts using an inverted index.
+  * [Part 9: Using a Heap to Find the Max Pair](/2025/09/21/bpe-trainer-9_en/) Uses a heap to find the max pair and improve performance.
+  * [Part 10: Using Cython and PyPy for Acceleration](/2025/09/24/bpe-trainer-10_en/) Uses Cython and PyPy to accelerate Python code.
+  * [Part 11: Wrapping C++ Code with Cython](/2025/09/25/bpe-trainer-11_en/) Wraps C++ code using Cython.